Latency based routing

 Working with Amazon Route 53's APIs

 Route 53 provides a simple set of APIs that make it easy to create and manage DNS records for your domains.
-You can call these directly; all this functionality can also be accessed via the AWS Management Console.
+You can call these directly; all this functionality can also be accessed via the Amazon Management Console.
 For a full list of the available Route 53 APIs, please see the Amazon Route 53 API Reference Guide.
 Some of the most commonly used APIs and their functionality are listed below:

 - CreateHostedZone: Creates a new hosted zone to contain your DNS data.
 After creating a Hosted Zone, you receive four name servers to which you can delegate your domain.